How History-Rich Companies Keep Growing

 How are successful companies changing the way they attract and nurture lasting engagement with their customers?

-Regardless of industry, size, years in business and dozens of other factors, companies that are succeeding in brand awareness and loyalty today are adopting thoughtful, relevant content strategies.
+Regardless of industry, size, years in business and dozens of other factors, companies that are succeeding in customer value and loyalty today are adopting thoughtful, relevant content strategies.
 Through a combination of digital, offline and face-to-face interactions companies are continuously fine-tuning the overall customer experience.

 What If You Have "Already Tried" Content Marketing?

 If you have been less than satisfied with your content marketing results, you're not alone.
-Less than 20% of companies report their digital marketing results as being very successful in 2017.
+Remember that content marketing is a long game

 It's easy to jump in, for example with some hasty SEO and an occasional blog post.
+Competing in the crowded content space is becoming more challenging than it was even two years ago.
+The volume and quality of content continues to increase.
+Being found and read is simply harder.
 Bringing visitors to your website or blog is only one part of building an engaged audience.
-What you do when your visitors arrive makes all the difference in how that engagement grows.
+What you do for your customers when they arrive makes all the difference in how the value of your content is perceived.

 Resisting new trends like dedicated content marketing won't make them any less relevant.